-The main Flash memory can also be programmed in-system by the microcontroller executing the programming algorithms out of the secondary Flash memory, or SRAM (IAP).
+The main Flash memory can also be programmed in-system by the microcontroller executing the programming algorithms out of the secondary Flash memory, or SRAM.
+Since this is a sizable separate block, the application can also continue to operate.
 The secondary Flash boot memory can be programmed the same way by executing out of the main Flash memory.
-Table 4 indicates which programming methods can program different functional blocks of the PSD4000.
+Table 4 indicates which programming methods can program different functional blocks of the PSD8XX.

 Table 4.
-Methods of Programming Different Functional Blocks of the PSD4000
+Methods of Programming Different Functional Blocks of the PSD835G2